 GoalGorilla rebrands as Open Social and officially launches as a SaaS company with a new product based on the Greenwire platform.

 Greenwire 4.0 is rolled out as a migration to the new Open Social platform.

-Greenpeace Germany and France migrate to Open Social.
+Greenpeace Germany and Greenpeace France implement Open Social.

-Migration of 8 Greenwire national regional offices completed.
+Migration of 8 Greenwire National Regional Organisations completed.

-Greenpeace Switzerland and Greenpeace CEE migrate to Open Social.
+Greenpeace Switzerland and Greenpeace Central and Eastern Europe implement Open Social.

-The first app for Greenwire will be launched with Greenpeace Belgium being the first to use it.
+The first app for Greenwire is launched with Greenpeace Belgium as a pilot.